 3) To make meal prep go faster – by having ready made meals in the freezer that only need to be reheated when you are ready to use them.

-How long can you freeze eggs?
+How long can you freeze them?

 You might wonder, how LONG they’ll last?
 The general timeframe for best use is 6 – 12 months.